jd-coderr/iknowquantfu/README.md

 I Know Quant Fu is designed around self-custody execution.

-The frontend and backend do not store seed phrases or private keys.
+The frontend and backend do not store seed phrases.

 Signing authority should stay with the user or configured agent wallet through the Trust Wallet Agent Kit flow.

 The backend generates strategy decisions, risk checks, and execution requests.

 TWAK handles the wallet execution path.

+The x402 payment wallet is separate from the BNB Chain agent wallet and is used to pay for CoinMarketCap x402 market-data requests.

 ---